ku6ryo/gpt_coder/app/README.md

 - API endpoint at `/multiply` which calculates the product of two numbers provided as query parameters and responds with the result.
 - API endpoint at `/divide` which calculates the quotient of two numbers provided as query parameters and responds with the result if not dividing by zero.
 - API endpoint at `/upload` allowing POST requests to upload an image and respond with its dimensions.
+- API endpoint at `/download` to download a file from Google Cloud Storage using a file path parameter `f`.

 ## Setup